soojlee0106/Flask-API/README.md

-# Django ML
+# Flask Mobile Backend

-Python Django with Rest API, combined with React frontend.
+Python Flask with API.
-Django version must be 3.2 for authorization (This is a temporary fix)
+This is the backend for Android frontend.

 ## Local development